discordjs/guide/guide/additional-info/updating-from-v14.md

 `BaseInteraction#isAnySelectMenu()` has been removed.
 Use `BaseInteraction#isSelectMenu()` instead, which has been repurposed to accept all select menu component types.

 ### Client

+#### Emojis

+`Client#emojis` has been removed due to confusion with the introduction of application emojis and performance impact.
+Use `resolveGuildEmoji` utility function to get a cached guild emoji.

 #### Ping